amrutha00/Text-to-SQL/README.md

 This is because OpenAI GPT3.5 and GPT4 are required to be accessed via end-point while the SQLCoder-34B and SQLize are local host models and requires to be accessed locally.

 For GPT3.5 models.
-1. Generate SQL using:
+1. Generate SQL using scripts provided in `data/GPT/gpt-3.5/semi-zero-shot/scripts/gpt-query-gen.py` for semi-zero-shot prompting and using `data/GPT/gpt-3.5/schema-induced/scripts/gpt-query-gen.py` for schema-induced prompting.
-2. Execute the generated SQL on DuckDB using:
+2. Execute the generated SQL on DuckDB using the scripts provided in `data/GPT/gpt-3.5/semi-zero-shot/scripts/zeroshot-execution.py` for generated semi-zero-shot prompting and `data/GPT/gpt-3.5/semi-zero-shot/scripts/schema-induced-execution.py` for schema-induced prompting.

 For GPT4 models:
-1. Generate SQL using:
+1. Generate SQL using scripts provided in `data/GPT/gpt-4/semi-zero-shot/scripts/gpt-query-gen.py` for semi-zero-shot prompting and using `data/GPT/gpt-4/schema-induced/scripts/gpt-query-gen.py` for schema-induced prompting.
-2. Execute the generated SQL on DuckDB using:
+2. Execute the generated SQL on DuckDB using the scripts provided in `data/GPT/gpt-4/semi-zero-shot/scripts/zeroshot-execution.py` for generated semi-zero-shot prompting and `data/GPT/gpt-4/semi-zero-shot/scripts/schema-induced-execution.py` for schema-induced prompting.

 For SQLCoder-34B and SQLize models, a lot of manual intervension is required to extract the SQL query from the LLM response.
 Please follow the steps detailed below.